Free State (province): Agriculture

 Field crops yield almost two-thirds of the gross agricultural income of the province.
 Animal products contribute a further 30%, with the balance generated by horticulture.
 Ninety percent of the country's cherry crop is produced in the Ficksburg district, which is also home to the country's two largest asparagus canning factories.
 Soya, sorghum, sunflowers and wheat are cultivated in the eastern Free State, where farmers specialise in seed production.
 About 40% of the country's potato yield comes from the province's high-lying areas.

 The main vegetable crop is asparagus, both white and green varieties.
 Although horticulture is expanding and becoming increasingly export-orientated, most produce leaves the province unprocessed.

 The Free State's advantage in floriculture is the opposing seasons of the southern and northern hemispheres.
-The province exports about 1.2 million tons of cut flowers a year.

 Mining

 The Free State is also rich in mineral wealth, gold representing 20% of the world's total gold production.
 Mining is the province's major employer.
 The province has 12 gold mines, producing 30% of South Africa's output and making it the fifth-largest producer of gold in the world.
 The Harmony Gold Refinery and Rand Refinery are the only two gold refineries in South Africa.

 Gold mines in the Free State also supply a substantial portion of the total silver produced in the country, while considerable concentrations of uranium occurring in the gold-bearing conglomerates of the goldfields are extracted as a byproduct.

 Bituminous coal is also mined, and converted to petrochemicals at Sasolburg.
 The Free State also produces high-quality diamonds from its kimberlite pipes and fissures, and the country's largest deposit of bentonite is found in the Koppies district.